Target Species

 Use during pregnancy or lactation

-Do not use in pregnant bitches as the product has not been evaluated in these animals.
+Do not use in pregnant bitches.
+The safety of the veterinary medicinal product has not been established during pregnancy.

 Interactions